towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 For example, you can enter the Cinnabar Gym even if the Secret Key is in the non-active bag space.
 For certain unique systems, like Pokemon Stadium compatibility, only the active bag list is detected.

+**Bag Auto-Sort**
+You can now automatically sort all the items in the active bag space.
+Hold SELECT and press START while on the bag menu to auto-sort your items.

 **Temporary Field Move Slots**
 When teaching a pokemon a field move outside of battle, such as with a HM, this feature becomes apparent.
 You will be asked if you would like to teach it as a temporary field move.